mashutin/mashutin.github.io/sphinx/CV_en.rst

 *  **2013—2018—Technical Translator @ Engineering team in UAE**

-   *  Developed a custom system for processing spare parts orders by using Excel+VBA, which allowed to automate daily activities and prevent possible mistakes
+   *  Developed a custom system for processing spare parts orders by using Excel+VBA, which allowed automating daily activities and preventing possible mistakes

    *  Added 3,300 items to the system database